 You head north for Kongsfjorden and Krossfjorden.
 The landscape is likely to show signs of winter, the crags and slopes still blanketed with snow.
-Here there are rich opportunities for snowshoeing – we provide the snowshoes – and visiting places of historic interest: Ny London, where you can see the remains of early 20th-century marble mining, and Ny Ålesund, the northernmost community in the world.
+We aim to visit places of historic interest: Ny London, where you can see the remains of early 20th-century marble mining, and Ny Ålesund, the northernmost community in the world.
 There are also research stations and the famous anchor mast of the dirigible Norge, which took the first flight across the North Pole to Nome, Alaska in 1926.
 Krossfjorden offers views of colossal glaciers and lofty mountain peaks, but ultimately the extent of fjord ice dictates the itinerary here.

 Day 9: The past days of polar bear hunting

 On your journey south, the goal is a landing at Fuglehuken.
 Here you see remains from the great era of polar bear hunting.
 There are also large seabird colonies and a haul-out spot for harbour seals.
 Alternatively you could land on the coast of Forlandsundet, at Engelskbukta or Sarstangen.
 Walruses are occasionally seen here, and the tundra is a fine place for a walk.

 The next stop is Bohemanflya, an expansive tundra with its own avifauna (depending on when spring arrives) and spectacular geological formations along the coast.
 In Gipsvika you can go on shore near Templet, a mountainous location of eroded sedimentary rock from the Upper Carboniferous period – around 290 million years ago.

 Every adventure, no matter how grand, must eventually come to an end.
 You disembark in Longyearbyen, taking home memories that will accompany you wherever your next adventure lies.